GoogleCloudPlatform/professional-services/examples/bigquery-table-access-pattern-analysis/README.md

 The tables that are involved in the pipelines associated with a table employs the below logic:

 For every query jobs that has the table of interest as one of its source tables or destination table,
-* For every source table(s) of every query job that has the table of itnerest as one of its source table(s), recursively find query jobs that has this source table as its destination table, and get its source table(s).
+* For every source table(s) of every query job that has the table of interest as one of its source table(s), recursively find query jobs that has this source table as its destination table, and get its source table(s).
 * For every destination table of every query job that has the table of interest as its destination table, recursively find query jobs that has destination table as its source table, and get its destination table.

 As seen from the GIF too, for every tables that are involved in the pipeline of the table of interest, you can toggle to it, and see the details of the job schedule of every query involving this particular table.
 It will list down all the query jobs that has this table as its source table, and destination table.
 These query jobs are then grouped by whether they are ad-hoc jobs, live jobs or dead jobs.
 For each of this job, the counterpart destination table or source table are also noted.